Amanda Landers-Murphy

-Amanda Landers-Murphy (born 7 June 1991 in Rotorua) is a professional squash player who represents New Zealand.
+Amanda Landers-Murphy (born 7 June 1991 in Rotorua) is a New Zealand professional squash player.
 She reached a career-high world ranking of world No. 35 in February 2013.
 Of Māori descent, Landers-Murphy affiliates to Te Āti Awa.
+The two-time world doubles champion and 2018 Commonwealth Games gold medallist made the decision to retire from professional squash in 2018 but her doubles partner, Joelle King, persuaded her to come out of retirement.
 She won the 2021 Liquorland Howick PSA Open and the 2017 North Shore Open.